czottmann/obsidian-actions-uri/docs/route--daily-note.md

 ## `/daily-note/get-most-recent`
 Returns the most recent daily note.
+If there is a current daily note (i.e. one for today), that's considered the most recent one, otherwise the most recent *past* daily note is returned.

 ### Parameters
 In addition to the base parameters (see section "Parameters required in/ accepted by all calls") [in main doc](README.md#parameters-required-in-accepted-by-all-calls)):